financial advisers

 Source: J.P.
 Morgan Asset Management Guide to the Markets UK Q1 2023

-Linked to the question of inflation is when central banks will be able to cease raising rates.
-Markets are pricing in some further rate rises early this year but are then forecasting that western central banks will begin cutting towards the end of the year.
-Markets are assuming rate cuts will happen either because inflation has fallen quickly enough and/or that recessions globally will force the central bankers to back down in order to provide support to ailing economies.
+Linked to inflation is when central banks can cease raising rates.
+Markets are pricing in some further rate rises early this year but are forecasting that western central banks will begin cutting towards the end of the year.
+Markets are assuming rate cuts will happen either because inflation has fallen quickly enough and/or because recessions globally will force central bankers to back down to provide support to ailing economies.

 Source: J.P.
 Morgan Asset Management Guide to the Markets UK Q1 2023

-Any rate cuts would be supportive of bonds, but equities would likely sell off further in a recession.
+Any rate cuts would support bonds, but equities would likely sell off further in a recession.

 However, it’s important to note that not all recessions are created equal.
-A mild recession would likely not lead to dramatically higher unemployment and further asset price falls would be limited.
-That said, the world has gotten used to lower interest rates and is now having to grapple with borrowing costs not seen in over 10 years.
-This does raise the chance of a market ‘accident’ that bleeds into the real economy (consumer confidence, unemployment, and growth) which would in turn lead to a more serious drawdown in equity markets.
-The liability driven investment selloff in UK government bonds in September and October was one such accident which narrowly avoided becoming a crisis, and there are likely to be more market weaknesses that will be exposed by higher interest rates.
+A mild recession would likely not lead to dramatically higher unemployment, and further asset price falls would be limited.
+The world has gotten used to lower interest rates and grapples with borrowing costs not seen in over 10 years.
+This does raise the chance of a market ‘accident’ that bleeds into the real economy (consumer confidence, unemployment, and growth), which would, in turn, lead to a more severe drawdown in equity markets.
+The liability driven investment selloff in UK government bonds in September and October was one such accident which narrowly avoided becoming a crisis, and there are likely to be more market weaknesses that higher interest rates will expose.

-Alongside these risks are, however, a number of positives.
-Milder winter weather (as well as surprisingly strong demand curtailment by consumers) has resulted in European gas inventories being a lot higher than average for this time of year which dramatically decreases the risk of energy shortages both on the continent and in the UK this winter and next.
-If this continues it is likely to lead to lower than expected inflation as well as lower energy costs for both consumers and governments through their energy support programs (which is likely to mean more consumption and investment in other areas – a key positive for European growth vs current expectations).
+Alongside these risks are, however, several positives.
+Milder winter weather (as well as surprisingly substantial demand curtailment by consumers) has resulted in European gas inventories being a lot higher than average for this time of year, dramatically decreasing the risk of energy shortages both on the continent and in the UK this winter and next.
+If this continues, it will likely lead to lower-than-expected inflation and lower energy costs for consumers and governments through their energy support programs (which is likely to mean more consumption and investment in other areas – a key positive for European growth vs current expectations).

 EU natural gas inventories